 It was not only me, but we both were victims of cultural gender norms and gender roles, which affected our adult lives in different ways.
 It’s a common misconception that gender stereotypes affect only girls.

 Avoid bringing gender into the conversation

 As a mother, I was extremely cautious and conscious of not repeating these with my children.
-I refrained from setting any expectations or any behavioral standards based on their gender.
+I refrained from setting any expectations or any behavioural standards based on their gender.
 I taught both of them to help me in household work when needed.

-Even with my utmost concern and awareness about keeping gender out of the conversation, I remember, it was impossible to control what family members or neighbors would comment on.
+Even with my utmost concern and awareness about keeping gender out of the conversation, I remember, it was impossible to control what family members or neighbours would comment on.
 For instance, my son used to be often teased by some relatives as ‘girlish’ for being tearful very frequently.